samanthaixer/bankTechTest/README.md

 ### Feature Tests

-These will be features that the user is likely to want to do.
-One has been provided as acceptance criteria.
+The most important feature test is the one that has been provided as acceptance criteria above.
+In addition to this, I have also added feature tests for:

+- Withdrawing multiple amounts and checking the running total
+- Depositing multiple amounts and checking the running total

 ### Unit Tests